Proof-Of-Humanity/poh-docs/policy.md

 - Deceased: The submitter has existed but does not exist anymore.
   - The challenger can provide evidence that the submitter is dead such as a death certificate, an obituary, or public records.
   - The challenged submitter can provide a video of himself reading a recent block hash.
 Submitters not able to give recent proof of life are to be considered deceased.

+## Vouchallenges

+A vouchallenge is the act of using the vouch feature of registered humans to make the vouched profile vulnerable to a "Incorrect Submission" challenge.
+Once vouched, the challenge takes place (with the same voucher address or not) and the submitter loose the dispute.
+This practice is against the spirit of vouching.
+A voucher must check and ensure that the vouched profile is okay and not abuse from the submitter deposit.
+For that reason, it will be valid to ask for removal to those profiles that makes vouchallenges and the jurors will have to accept the removal.

+### Conditions to consider a vouchallenger as such

+- A profile that has vouched 2 (two) or more submission that ended with "Incorrect Submission" removal.
+- A profile that make a single (1) vouch for a submission that ends with "Incorrect Submission" removal, after being already removed previously.
+No matter the times nor the causes for previous voucher removals.
+No matter if the voucher had different profiles or different addreses.

+### Retroactiveness

+A profile that already meets the conditions to be considered a vouchallenger but has only vouched profiles registered before the HIP-58 update will not be candidate for a removal request.
+However, if that profile performs at least 1 new vouch that ends in "Incorrect Submission" removal, it will the removal request will be valid and the jurors will have to accept it.

 ## Removal Request